mertcanaksoy/DesignPatterns/README.md

 Null Object Pattern</br>
 Multiton Pattern</br>

-#### NOTE: If you have any Composite Pattern solutions, please contribute it for me.
+#### NOTE: I have some issues about Composite Pattern.
+If you have any solutions, please contribute it for me.
 #### NOT: Composite Deseni kısmında eksiklerimin olduğunu düşünüyorum.
 Dilerseniz katkıda bulunabilirsiniz.